sailngarbwm/VALA-Tech-camp-2021-Intro-to-Python/README.md

 # Introduction to Python, Online Lab Self Paced edition

 This lab is designed for those trying to explore and learn about Python for the very first time.
 The content is suitable for a range of learners - from those who have never programmed before, to those who are already proficient in other coding languages.
+See [here](https://gitlab.unimelb.edu.au/rescom-training/python/introduction-to-python-for-researchers/-/blob/master/intro.md) for a detailed description of the course.

 These tutorials will be using Python 3.7 inside the Jupyter Notebook.
 <h4> How do I install Python? </h4>